Tutorial Video: Remote On Body Recording (rOBR)

 The recording will start after the set Recording Delay.
-To ensure the time synchronization between Bodypacks, it is important set the Recording Delay higher than 0 s.
+To ensure the time synchronisation between Bodypacks, it is important to set the Recording Delay higher than 0 s.

 - The calibration process is the same as in regular OBR (except that the recording is started wirelessly).

 - The import files process is the same as regular OBR.